-Courses which are only offered on-campus--because of their unique advantage in a traditional classroom setting--may be pursued either through evening courses meeting weekly for a 15-week period, or through intensive courses which meet intensively for 1 week on campus in July and from a distance the rest of the term.
+Courses which are only offered on-campus--because of their unique advantage in a traditional classroom setting--may be pursued either through weekly meetings (courses meeting once a week for a 15-week period), or through intensive meetings (courses which meet intensively for 1 week on campus in July and online the rest of the term).

 Intensive courses (available only during the Summer term) are designed to serve especially students around the world entrenched in their ministries and without the ability to relocate to Southern California.
-Courses meet for 1 week on campus each July while including preparatory and follow-up studies before and after the intensive week.
+Courses extend from May to August, but intensive lectures and classroom dialogue are conducted in a single week period always in July.
+Preparatory and follow-up studies surround the intensive week.
 Students are encouraged to take four courses each summer (which include two weeks of intensive class meetings) in order to complete the on-campus requirement in 2 summers.